FAQ

 The Creation Process

-Never say never, but I very strongly believe it is not possible to reconstruct the original file from the visual portrait for the following reasons:
+Never say never, but no, I very strongly believe it is not possible to reconstruct the original file from the visual portrait for the following reasons:

 - Data is not perfectly preserved in visual form due to the fact that pixels representing some data overlap other pixels representing other data